publiclab/publiclab-archive/notes/stevie/01-24-2020/how-can-you-tell-if-a-sheen-on-water-is-bacterial-or-petroleum-oil.md

 ---
-title: How can you tell if a sheen on water is bacterial or petroleum (oil)?
+title: 'How can you tell if a sheen on water is bacterial or petroleum (oil)? '
 tagnames: water-quality, question:water-quality, question:general, general, oil-and-gas, question:oil-and-gas, oil-and-gas-water-quality, question:oil-and-gas-water-quality
 author: stevie
 path: /notes/stevie/01-24-2020/how-can-you-tell-if-a-sheen-on-water-is-bacterial-or-petroleum-oil.md